Quasigraphs and skeletal partitions: Quasigraphs

+Assume now that $X = V(H)$, i.e., $\PP$ is a partition of $V(H)$.
 If $e\in E(H)$, then $e/\PP$ is defined as the set of all classes of $\PP$ intersected by $e$.
-If there is more than one such class, then $e$ is said to be \emph{$\PP$-crossing}.
 The hypergraph $H/\PP$ has vertex set $\PP$ and its hyperedges are all the sets of the form $e/\PP$, where $e$ is a $\PP$-crossing hyperedge of $H$.
 Thus, $H/\PP$ is a 3-hypergraph.
 A quasigraph $\pi/\PP$ in this hypergraph is defined by setting, for every $\PP$-crossing hyperedge $e$ of $H$,

 We extend the above notation and write, e.g., $uv/\PP$ for the set of classes of $\PP$ intersecting $\Setx{u,v}$, where $u,v\in V(H)$.